-\MLT 111 Urinalysis & Body Fluids
+MLT-111 Urinalysis & Body Fluids 1 3 0 2

-Prerequisites: Enrollment in the Medical Laboratory Technology program, MLT 110
+Prerequisites: Enrollment in the Medical Laboratory Technology program, MLT-110

-Corequisites: BIO 163
+Corequisites: BIO 163 or approved substitution

 This course introduces the laboratory analysis of urine and body fluids.
 Topics include physical, chemical, and microscopic examination of the urine and body fluids.
 Upon completion, students should be able to demonstrate theoretical comprehension in performing and interpreting urinalysis and body fluid tests.